Trantuan24/JobInsight_Data_Pipeline/docs/crawler/02_technical_implementation.md

 1. **HTML Backup**: Concurrent download of web pages with anti-detection measures
 2. **HTML Parsing**: Extract structured data from downloaded HTML files
 3. **Database Operations**: Bulk insert/update operations with conflict resolution
-4. **CDC Logging**: Track changes for downstream ETL pipeline consumption
+4. **CDC Logging**: Track changes for downstream ETL pipeline consumption (Note: current implementation does not return inserted_ids; CDC action may default to 'update' unless DB layer is extended to return IDs)

 Each phase includes comprehensive error handling and can recover from partial failures.